Zia Fariduddin Dagar: Career

 He has performed widely in India and abroad, and received the Tansen Samman from the Madhya Pradesh government and the Sangeet Natak Akademi Award.
 In 2005, he was presented with the Lifetime Achievement Award by the North American Dhrupad Association.

 By 1980, he had virtually settled down in Austria, where he taught at the conservatory of Innsbruck teaching Dhrupad in Austria and France (mainly Paris).
 Once, during a visit to India, one of his disciples, the filmmaker, Mani Kaul came to him and pleaded with him to provide the background score for a film, The Cloud Door (1994) he was making on Madhya Pradesh.

 During the making of the film, they spent over two months in Madhya Pradesh, a lot of time in Bhopal.
 In those days, Shri Arjun Singh was the Chief Minister of Madhya Pradesh.
 Cultural development was one of his passions.
-It is because of him that the magnificent Bharat Bhavan cultural center came up in Bhopal.
+It is because of him that the Bharat Bhavan cultural center came up in Bhopal.

 At that time, the Secretary to the Department of Culture in Madhya Pradesh was Ashok Vajpayee.
 Vajpayee offered to start a government supported school for Dhrupad in Bhopal.
 Zia Fariduddin agreed to move back to India and to take charge as the teacher at this school.
 He taught dhrupad for 25 years at this Dhrupad Kendra, under the Ustad Allauddin Khan Music Academy, Bhopal, to students like the Gundecha Brothers, Uday Bhawalkar, Nirmalya Dey and Marianne Svasek.

 He was a distinguished guest faculty at 'Dhrupad Sansar', IIT Bombay for a span of 5 years.
 Dhrupad Sansar was started under the Cell for Human Values to create an appreciation about Indian Classical Arts and Culture among staff and students of the institution.